Sorry, you need to enable JavaScript to visit this website.

 When can I register for the exam?

 Specific registration periods for your exam can be found in the relevant candidate handbook.
 Registration dates will also be published on the College of Policing website and communicated via force exams contacts.
+Please check with your force exams contact for your force-specific closing date and ensure that you register ahead of this.
 It is your responsibility to ensure that you know when the registration period opens and closes, and to ensure that you schedule the time within this period to register.
 Registration will not be extended beyond the closing date and late registrations will only be considered in very exceptional circumstances.

 How can I register for the exam?